apix0n/Armus/README.md

 ## ❓ How to see the characters?

+* Go to https://apix0n.github.io/Armus and select your preferred language,

+**or**

-Please go to https://apix0n.github.io/Armus or below the character, click on the right button to direct to your language.
+* Below the icon, click on a button to go to your preferred language.

 ## 📁 What are all those folders?

 ```
 Armus
 ├── .github                     <--- GitHub files
-│   └── ISSUE_TEMPLATE
+│   └── ISSUE_TEMPLATE          <--- Issue templates
+│
-├── en                          <--- Website in English
+├── en                          <--- English version of the website
+│   └── character               <--- Character guide in English
+│
-├── fr                          <--- Website in French
+├── fr                          <--- French version of the website
+│   └── character               <--- Character guide in French
+│
 ├── other
-│   ├── achievements            <--- Medals (in .png)
+│   ├── achievements            <--- Medals (.png)
-│   ├── achievements-psd        <--- Medals (in .psd)
+│   ├── achievements-psd        <--- Medals (.psd)
-│   ├── buttons                 <--- Images of the buttons in the README (in .png)
+│   ├── buttons                 <--- README buttons (.png)
-│   ├── buttons-psd             <--- Images of the buttons in the README (in .psd)
+│   ├── buttons-psd             <--- README buttons (.psd)
-│   ├── colored-psd             <--- Images for the PWA icons (in .psd)
+│   ├── create-a-character      <--- Resources to create the characters
-│   └── create-a-character      <--- Files for creating the characters
+│   └── icons-psd               <--- Icons (.psd)
+│
-├── pics                        <--- Characters pics (in .jpeg)
+├── pics                        <--- Images of the characters (.jpeg)
+│
-└── tr                          <--- Website in Turkish
+└── tr                          <--- Turkish version of the website

 ```

 ## ✨ Useful links